Nipissing Lakers women's ice hockey: OUA results

+U Sports Tournament results

 705 Challenge Cup

 First established as a challenge between the varsity soccer teams of two Northern Ontario universities (Laurentian vs. Nipissing), in which the winning team was awarded the Riley Gallo Cup, the rivalry expanded.
 Introducing the 705 Challenge Cup in 2016, the results of all regular season games between the Lakers and the Voyageurs varsity teams for men’s and women’s basketball, ice hockey and soccer, comprised the overall won-loss record in determining the annual Cup winner.
 The Lakers would win their first 705 Challenge Cup during the 2019-20 athletics season.
 Of note, the scores below reflect the women's ice hockey matchups since the 705 Challenge Cup was introduced.
 The series ended following the discontinuation of the Laurentian Voyageurs women's ice hockey team in 2021.